4Clover4/lxlhly/Apply for IES.md

 This SOP covers the entire application process, from preparation to submission, including:
 1. Choose Your Pathway
 2. Document Preparation and Checklist
+3. Attend Information Session
-3. Application Submission
+4. Application Submission
-4. Post-Submission Process
+5. Post-Submission Process
-5. Receive Invitation to Apply
+6. Receive Invitation to Apply
-6. Outcome and Follow-up
+7. Outcome and Follow-up